yating3/fast-robots/Lab2/lab2.md

 # Lab 2: IMU

-Lab Tasks

 ## Set up the IMU

 To set up the IMU, I installed the SparkFun IMU Arduino Library and connected the IMU to the Artemis board using QWIIC connectors.

+### Example Code
 I tested the IMU using an Arduino example sketch.

 Running the Example1_Basics sketch:
 (video of example)

+The Serial Monitor shows acceleration, gyroscope, and temperature data.
+The orientation of the axes is indicaated on the IMU.
+As I accelerate the sensor in the positive x, y, and z direction, the respective acceleration value increases.
+As I accelerate in the negative direction, it decreases.
+As I rotate the sensor in the positive x, y, and z direction, the respective gyroscope value increases.
+As I rotate in the negative direction, it decreases.

 AD0_VAL is the last bit of the I2C address.
 It represents whether the ADR jumper is closed.
 It's 0 when the jumper is closed and 1 when it isn't.
 It should be 1 for this lab because the jumper isn't soldered close.

   Picture of your Artemis IMU connections
   Show that the IMU example code works

-  Acceleration and gyroscope data discussion (pictures recommended) Check out the change in sensor values as you rotate, flip, and accelerate the board.
-Explain what you see in both acceleration and gyroscope data.
+### Blink LED on Start-up
 I added a loop that blinks the LED three times slowly on start-up as a visual indication that the board is running.
 ```
 for (int i=0; i<3; i++){